 The southeastern most section of Waikiki Beach is San Souci Beach, which fronts Kapiolani Park and the New Otani Kaimana Beach Hotel.
 While it’s still technically part of Waikiki, it’s fairly far from most of the action.
 However, it definitely provides some action of its own since San Souci Beach’s nickname is “Dig Me Beach”.
 This part of Waikiki Beach attracts an interesting mix of people from the aforementioned bathing beauties to families and serious swimmers who enjoy the calm water to locals trying to avoid the typical Waikiki crowds.

 - Boogie boarding

 - Parking – Yes, in various hotel and public lots.
 In general, the closer you are to the beach, the more expensive parking will be.

 - Food – Yes.

 - Dogs allowed on the beach – Yes, but only in the Gray’s Beach section meaning for all intents and purposes no since Gray’s Beach has very little beach.

-Star Beach Boys rents chairs, umbrellas, beach mats. surfboards, and boogie boards, and offers surfing lessons and outrigger canoe rides.
+Star Beachboys on Kuhio Beach State Park rents chairs, umbrellas, beach mats. surfboards, and boogie boards, and offers surfing lessons and outrigger canoe rides.

 Waikiki Beach Activities by the Hilton Hawaiian Village rents chairs, umbrellas, boogie boards, surfboards, kayaks, and aqua cycles.